Jake’s Story: How I got a top ranking 99.95 ATAR by effectively tackling each subject

 When you read and find what you like and what you don’t, you’re developing your own authorial voice.

 Find peers who are willing to have these conversations with you!
-I’m overwhelmingly thankful to have one of my dearest friends in all of my English courses with me, and we talk every day or two about what we’ve been reading or thinking about and, importantly, what we found particularly engaging in such.
+I’m thankful to have one of my dearest friends in all of my English courses with me.
+We talk every day or two about what we’ve been reading or thinking about and, importantly, what we found particularly engaging in such.

 Whenever you read/think/hear/see something and make an audible “wow!” or “ooohhhhhh” in response, bring it to a friend and chat – this helps clarify your thinking and, truly, is a lot of fun.

-Lastly, I’ve never known a teacher who doesn’t want to chat about the subject they teach.
+I’ve never known a teacher who doesn’t want to chat about the subject they teach.
 Talk to them!
 I liked English in early high school, but never loved it.
-It was through conversations with my Year 10 English teacher about film, philosophy and the like that I discovered the extent of my passion for the subject, and hey, now I’m doing four-unit!
+It was only through conversations with my Year 10 English teacher about film and philosophy that I discovered my passion for the subject.
+Now I’m doing four-unit!

-Side note: the above likewise applies to students studying modern, ancient or extension history.
+Side note: the above also applies to students studying Modern, Ancient or Extension History.

 Mathematics [Adv, E1, E2]